Priyanshu-24/Lyrical/README.md

-The Project is hosted at https://priyanshu-lyrical.netlify.app/.
-Do have a look at it.
+The Project is hosted at the following link => https://priyanshu-lyrical.netlify.app/.